Karl Marx: His Life and Thought: Bibliographic information

 In 1975 McLellan also wrote a much more condensed biography of Karl Marx, of 88 pages, with the simple title Marx.
 This work was reprinted many times (12 times between 1975 and 1988).

 Background

 The first generally known and complete biography of Karl Marx was written by Franz Mehring, and published, first in German as Karl Marx.
 Geschichte seines Leben (Karl Marx: The Story of His Life) in 1918.

 It would take fifty-five years, before the next really important biography of Marx was written.
 This was Karl Marx : His Life and Thoughts by McLellan (1973).
 "What Mehring's biography had been for the first half of the twentieth century — the standard thus far — McLellan’s was for the second half (and probably even today)."

 Summary

 McLellan deals with Marx's intellectual, political and private life.
+Marx had his fair share of suffering.
+Born in 1818, Marx spent his entire life in exile from his native Germany.
+Two of his children died in infancy, one in childhood, and a fourth shortly before Marx's own death in 1883.
+For many years he was besieged by creditors and afflicted by a variety of illnesses, the most painful being a near-fatal carbuncular disease, (skin infection resulting in boils), that caused him immense suffering during his last twenty years.

 Reception

 The political theorist Terrell Carver described the book as, "The most comprehensive scholarly account of Marx's life and works".
 The historian of science Roger Smith called it "readable and reliable".